 Social justice activist and daughter of Archbishop Desmond Tutu, Naomi Tutu

 Her professional experiences include development consulting and coordinating programs on race and gender and gender-based violence in education.
-Having also taught at the university-level, Ms. Tutu serviced as Program Coordinator for the historic Race Relations Institute at Fisk University, attending the World Conference Against Racism in Durban as a member of the Institute’s delegation.
+Having also taught at the university level, Ms. Tutu served as Program Coordinator for the historic Race Relations Institute at Fisk University, attending the World Conference Against Racism in Durban as a member of the Institute’s delegation.